grpc/proposal/A41-xds-rbac.md

 be considered in gRPC.
 However, some fields may have pre-determined values or behavior.
 At this time, if the `RBAC.action` is `Action.LOG` then the policy will be completely ignored, as if RBAC was not configurated.
-CEL fields are not supported, so if `Policy.condition` or `Policy.checked_condition` is present the XdsClient must NACK the configuration.
+CEL fields are not supported, so `Policy.condition` and `Policy.checked_condition` must cause a validation failure if present.
+It is also a validation failure if Permission or Principal has a `header` matcher for a `grpc-`-prefixed header name.
+As described in A39, validation failures for filter configuration causes the listener to be NACKed.

 The following fields of `Permission` may not be obvious how they map to gRPC: